Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/Creating a Proxmox Automation script.md

     # Insert "contrib non-free non-free-firmware" here to match your APT file
 ```
-> Long story short since we configured PCIE passthrough via IOMMU and I am using an Nvidia GPU, to install the GPU drivers you need to add `contrib non-free non-free-firmware` repositories since the official Nvidia GPU drivers are unsigned.
+> Long story short, since we configured PCIE passthrough via IOMMU and I am using an Nvidia GPU, in order to install the GPU drivers you need to add `contrib non-free non-free-firmware` repositories since the official Nvidia GPU drivers are unsigned.

 Note: here I had to define some custom DNS servers since I was running into
 ```
 network:
         # Insert DNS servers here
 ```

 We then run our install commands: